Back’s Against the Wall

 First verse

-The song immediately feels light and hopeful, starting with mellow guitar, building with a mandolin and banjo, and begins with these words:
+The song immediately feels light and hopeful, starting with mellow guitar, building with a mandolin and banjo, and starts with these words:

 “In my head I may not know, what I feel down in my soul.”